Global types and event structure semantics for asynchronous multiparty sessions: Asynchronous types

-This section is divided in two subsections, the first focussing on well-formedness and the second presenting the type system and showing that it enjoys the properties of subject reduction and session fidelity and that moreover it ensures progress.
+The remainder of this section is divided in two subsections: the first focusses on well-formedness of asynchronous types, and the second presents the type system and shows that it enjoys the properties of subject reduction and session fidelity and that moreover it ensures progress.

-\subsection{Well-formed Asynchronous Types}
+\subsection{Well-formed asynchronous types}